anupama1990/Artery-C/README.md

-# Artery
+# Artery-C

-Artery enables V2X simulations based on ETSI ITS-G5 protocols like GeoNetworking and BTP.
+Artery-C enables V2X simulations based on ETSI ITS-G5 protocols like GeoNetworking and BTP.
 Single vehicles can be equipped with multiple ITS-G5 services through Artery's middleware, which also provides common Facilities for these services.

 Artery started as an extension of the [Veins framework](http://veins.car2x.org) but can be used independently nowadays.